labgem/microscope-user-doc/docs/content/compgenomics/card.rst

 .. image:: img/CARD_Variants.PNG

+For both table, you can export the genes by clicking on **Export to Gene Cart**.

-You can access the CARD database entry by clicking on any **ARO id**
+You can access the CARD database entry by clicking on any **ARO id**.